usini/f1ultra-emboss/readme.md

 # F1 Ultra Embossing Settings
+This application was made using Gemini Canvas and reviewed by @usini.

 Save and manage settings for your F1 Ultra laser engraver.
 This tool helps you keep track of your embossing configurations, so you can easily reuse them.